 3. 헐 – (Hul)

-This is used to express shock.
+This word expresses shock.
 Mainly something negative as opposed to daebak but it can be used both ways.
-Daebak is usually used for a positive reaction.

 4. 잼 – (Jaem)

 This is the shortened version of the word 재미 (jae-mi, fun).
-This is used to describe whether something or someone is fun or not.
-This can be used in two different ways.
+This describes whether something or someone is fun or not.
+The word is used in two different ways.
 One way is to express great fun by saying 꿀잼 (ggool jaem, literally honey fun) or you can express something is no fun at all by saying 노잼 (no jaem, no from English plus jaem).

 5. 콜 – (kol)